open-feature/python-sdk-contrib/CONTRIBUTING.md

 ### Installation and Dependencies

-We use [Hatch](https://hatch.pypa.io/) to manage the project.
-Hatch does not have built-in support for monorepos yet, so you must run it inside each package directory.
+We use [uv](https://github.com/astral-sh/uv) for fast Python package management and dependency resolution. uv does have built-in support for monorepos via workspace, but it is not supported by release-please yet.

-To install Hatch, just run `pip install hatch`.
+To install uv, follow the [installation guide](https://docs.astral.sh/uv/getting-started/installation/).

 You will also need to setup the `pre-commit` hooks.
 Run `pre-commit install` in the root directory of the repository.
 If you don't have `pre-commit` installed, you can install it with `pip install pre-commit`.